Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-The treatment herein is to a large extent equivalent{} to the approach in~\cite{The many faces,GEM User Manual}; the main difference (apart from the differences in the formalism) is that we use a more general definition of gravitomagnetic field, allowing for an arbitrary transport law of the spatial frame (i.e., $\Omega^{\alpha}$ is left arbitrary, and, in particular, independent from $\omega^{\alpha}$), and so the equations adjust to any frame.

-{}We also try to use a simplified formalism, as the one in \cite{The many faces,GEM User Manual}, albeit very precise and rigorous, is not easy to follow though.

-{}For that we work with orthonormal frames in most of our analysis, which are especially suited for our purposes because the connection coefficients associated to them are very simply related with the inertial fields.
-The price to pay is that our approach is not manifestly covariant at each step (although the end results are easily written in covariant form), by contrast with the formalism in \cite{The many faces,GEM User Manual}.
+The treatment herein is to a large extent equivalent{} to what is dubbed in~\cite{The many faces,GEM User Manual} the ``congruence point of view''; the main difference (apart from the differences in the formalism) is that we use a more general definition of gravitomagnetic field $H^{\alpha}$, allowing for an arbitrary rotation of the spatial frame (i.e., $\Omega^{\alpha}$ is left arbitrary), so that it adjusts to any frame.
+We also try to use a simplified notation, as the one in \cite{The many faces,GEM User Manual}, albeit very precise and rigorous, is not easy to follow.
+For that we work with orthonormal frames in most of our analysis, which are especially suited for our purposes because the connection coefficients associated to them are very simply related with the inertial fields.
+The price to pay is not having manifestly covariant equations at each step, by contrast with the formalism in \cite{The many faces,GEM User Manual} (although the results are easily written in covariant form).